Mosquito-Borne Viral Encephalitis

 Copyright © Nucleus Medical Media, Inc.

-The most common cause is being bitten by an infected mosquito.
-There are other, rarer causes such having a blood transfusion with infected blood.
+The most common cause is a bite from an infected mosquito.
+Rarely, there may be other causes.
+One example is a blood transfusion with infected blood.

-Most people who become infected with one of these mosquito-borne viruses do not develop any symptoms.
+Most people with viruses from mosquitoes do not have symptoms.

 - Joint and muscle pain